Skip to main content

 Renowned for her spellbinding voice, poetic lyricism, and fearless artistry, four-time Juno Award nominee Sarah Slean brings her distinctive sound to an intimate evening at Banff Centre.

-Blending elements of pop, classical, and theatrical cabaret, Slean’s performances are celebrated for their emotional depth, breathtaking beauty, and extraordinary range.
-A true Renaissance artist, Slean has released 11 albums internationally, composed orchestral and chamber works, published poetry, and collaborated with top symphonies and contemporary ensembles across Canada.
+A true Renaissance artist, Slean has released 11 albums internationally, composed orchestral and chamber works, published poetry, and collaborated with leading symphonies and ensembles across Canada.

 Once you have heard Sarah Slean performing her music, you won’t find it easy to forget her.” — S. Pedersen, The Chronicle Herald